CaterinaBi/aicore-recommendation-ranking-system/README.md

 Project that I'm working on as a part of my 'Data and AI' training at [AiCore](https://www.theaicore.com/).

+> Please note that this project, like all projects completed at AiCore, is *not* tutorial-based.
+All the code in this repo was written by myself, following simple guidelines provided by the instructors.

 ![A screenshot of the AiCore portal](images/portal.png)

 In the Facebook Marketplace Search Ranking project, we are asked to develop and train a multimodal model that accepts images and text.
 The output of the model will generate embedding vectors that are helpful to make recommendations to buyers using their demographic information.